Leaving the Scene of an Accident

 In order to be found guilty of leaving the scene of property damage, the Commonwealth must prove beyond a reasonable doubt that the individual operated a motor vehicle, that the vehicle was operated on a public way or a place in which members of the public have access as invitees or licensees, that while operating the vehicle, he/she caused damage to another vehicle or property either by colliding with it or damage in some other way, that he/she knew he/she had collided or caused damage to another’s property and that after causing such damage, the operator did not stop and make known his/her name, home address and the registration number of the vehicle involved.

-There are three different types of leaving the scene charges:
+There are 3 different types of leaving the scene charges:

-- Leaving the scene of personal injury (not causing death); and
+- Leaving the scene of personal injury (not causing death).

 - Leaving the scene of personal injury (causing death).